so1tsuda/r4bioinfo/R_tree/README.md

 ## [r-phylo](https://www.r-phylo.org)
 ### [DataTreeManipulation](http://www.r-phylo.org/wiki/HowTo/DataTreeManipulation)

+	library(ape)
+	library(geiger)

     geotree <- read.nexus("http://www.r-phylo.org/w/images/0/02/Geospiza.nex")
     geodata <- read.table("http://www.r-phylo.org/w/images/5/5c/Geospiza.txt")

 How do I designate a specific taxon to be the root of my phylogeny?

+    # 根 root
     plot.phylo(geotree)
     plot.phylo(root(geotree, "fusca"))
     plot.phylo(ladderize(root(geotree, "fusca"), right = TRUE))
     plot.phylo(ladderize(root(geotree, "fusca"), right = FALSE))

+How can I resolve polytomies in my phylogeny?

+How can I collapse very short branches into polytomies?

+    # 多分岐 polytomy
+	collapsedgeotree <- di2multi(geotree, 0.03)

+    par(mfrow=c(1,2))
+    plot.phylo(geotree)
+    plot.phylo(collapsedgeotree)

+How can I see the length of the branches in my phylogeny?

+    # 枝長
+	geotree$edge.length

+How can I change the lengths of the branches in my phylogeny?

+    compute.brlen(geotree, method="Grafen")$edge.length
+    compute.brlen(geotree, 1)$edge.length
+    compute.brlen(geotree, c(1, 2))$edge.length

+How can I see the list of taxa represented in my phylogeny?

+	 geotree$tip.label

+How can I verify that the taxa listed in my data table match those at the tips of my phylogeny?

+	library(geiger)

+	name.check(geotree, geodata)
+	geotree <- drop.tip(geotree, "olivacea")
+    name.check(geotree, geodata)

+Is there a shorthand way to refer to a specific list of taxa (for example, all members of a particular clade)?

+	cladeA = c("pauper", "psittacula", "parvulus")
+    cladeA <- tips(geotree, 26)
+	mrca(geotree)["pauper", "psittacula"]
+    cladeA <- tips(geotree, mrca(geotree)["pauper", "psittacula"])

+How can I remove taxa from my phylogeny?

+    par(mfrow=c(1,2))
+    plot.phylo(geotree)
+    plot.phylo(drop.tip(geotree, cladeA))

+How can I see a plot of my phylogeny?

+	plot.phylo(geotree)
+	help(plot.phylo)
+    example(plot.phylo)

+How can I identify all the branches belonging to a particular subclade?